Electrostatics/electrostatics.github.io/docs/apbs-tabi.md

 <div id="treecode-keywords-mesh" style="display:none;">

-<p>Specify the meshing software used to generate surface mesh</p>
+<p>Specify the meshing software used to generate surface mesh.</p>

 The syntax is:
 {% highlight bash %}
 mesh {flag}
 {% endhighlight %}

 <p>where <code>flag</code> is an integer indicating the meshing software to be used.
-0 specifies MSMS, and 1 specifies NanoShaper.
+0 specifies MSMS, 1 specifies the SES implementation in NanoShaper, and 2 specifies the Skin surface implementation in NanoShaper.
 Not specifying the parameter will default the meshing software to MSMS.
 Note that the executables for MSMS and NanoShaper must be included in your path to use them.</p>

 <hr />